MyLoadTest/lr-libc/README.md

 Software License
 ----------------
 This library is licensed under the GNU Lesser General Public License ([LGPL](http://en.wikipedia.org/wiki/GNU_Lesser_General_Public_License)) Version 3.
 You may freely include it in your own LoadRunner scripts with no other requirements or obligations.
+If you redistribute the code (e.g. post it on a forum), you must include a link back to the original source and an author credit.

 How to contribute to lr-libc
 ----------------------------